HMS Splendid (P 228)

 |Loss position||40° 30'N, 14° 15'E|

 HMS Splendid (Lt.
-Ian Lachlan Mackay McGeogh, DSO, RN) was sunk south of Isola di Capri, Italy in position 40º30'N, 14º15'E by depth charges from the German destroyer ZG-3/Hermes.
-Five officers, including the Commanding Officer, and 25 ratings were picked up by the destroyer, 18 men were lost with the ship.
-During the attack by Hermes, Splendid fired a torpedo but missed.
+Ian Lachlan Mackay McGeogh, DSO, RN) was sunk south of Capri, Italy in position 40º30'N, 14º15'E by depth charges from the German destroyer ZG-3/Hermes.
+Five officers, including the Commanding Officer, and 25 ratings were picked up by the destroyer and AS 226, 18 men were lost with the ship.

 |Former name||P 78|